phluid61/internet-drafts/file-scheme/draft.md

                   / host
 ~~~~~~~~~~

-As a special case, the "file-auth" rule can match the string
+As a special case, the `file-auth` rule can match the string
 "localhost" which is interpreted as "the machine from which the URI is
 being interpreted," exactly as if no authority were present.
 Some current usages of the scheme incorrectly interpret the string
 "localhost" in the authority of a file URI as non-local.
 To maximise compatibility with previous specifications, users MAY
-choose to include an "auth-path" with no "file-auth" when creating a
+choose to include an `auth-path` with no `file-auth` when creating a
 URI.

 Some file systems have case-sensitive file naming and some do not.
 As